Gender of God: The Holy Spirit

 The New Testament refers to the Holy Spirit as masculine in a number of places, where the masculine Greek word "Paraclete" occurs, for "Comforter", most clearly in the Gospel of John, chapters 14 to 16.
 These texts were particularly significant when Christians were debating whether the New Testament teaches that the Holy Spirit is a fully divine person, or some kind of "force."
 All major English Bible translations have retained the masculine pronoun for the Spirit, as in John 16:13, although it has been noted that in the original Greek, in some parts of John's Gospel, the neuter Greek word pneuma is also used for the Spirit.

 Church of Jesus Christ of Latter Day Saints

 The Church of Jesus Christ of Latter Day Saints (LDS) doctrine teaches that God, Jesus, and the Holy Spirit are three distinct and separate beings.
 In LDS teachings, God has a physical body, and thus is not only identified as being a man, but is physically male.
 The same is for Jesus, but not for the Holy Spirit, which has a spiritual form.
 God is also married to Heavenly Mother, who also has a physical body.

 Islam

 Islam teaches that God (Allah) is beyond any comparison, transcendent, and thus God is beyond any gender attributes.
 Arabic only possesses gendered pronouns ("he" and "she") but does not have gender neutral pronouns ("it"), and "he" is typically used in cases where the subject's gender is indeterminate.
-Thus, Allah is typically referred to as "He", despite not having any gender attributes.
+Because Allah doesn't have any gender traits and gender is a trait of creation that is needed for reproduction, it is impossible for God to have a gender and an offspring.
+Thus, Allah is typically referred to as "He".

+In various passages of the Quran, God also refers to Himself as "We", regarding authority in sustaining creation, similar to "royal we," and "I", in directly responding to worship commands or prayers to angels and mankind.